DannyXiaoCN/CADSS-prototype/README.md

 With the decentralization, the system has a better robustness and fault tolerance ability.
 Moreover, the implementation is easy to be deployed on Cloud-based systems for distributed calculation.

-Currently, a demo-version of the prototype system is finished, ncluding implementation, structure design and system testing.
+Currently, a demo-version of the prototype system is finished, including implementation, structure design and system testing.
 The framework supports two kinds of simulation, Step Simulation and Real-time Simulation, developed on C++ with solid implementation.